-From Out and Visible, by Philip McAdoo
+From Independent Queers, by Philip McAdoo

 Richard never had any out teachers.
 Growing up in a conservative family in northern Florida during the 1990s, he felt very alone.
 His high school experience was miserable, and he walked around feeling afraid that his parents would disown him if they knew he was gay.
 He said: